REDcatch/Volume_calculation_for_QGIS3/help/source/index.rst

 Example Dataset
 ...............

-An example dataset can be found in the folder ``example`` within the plugin folder.
-There a constant DEM and a realistic DEM are given with two vector layers for testing and learning.
+A realistic example dataset can be found in the folder ``example`` within the plugin folder.
+There a DEM and vector layers can be found, aiding in understanding and testing the plugin.
+Additionally, a small video tutorial is also included.

 Errors and Other Issues
 .......................